-Director Human Resources:
+Director of Human Resources:

-At present time, this position is unfilled, and the role/function is assigned by the President to the Office of the President.
-The Secretary to the President serves as a contact for the human resources department so they can be contacted if the president is unavailable.
+At present time, this role/function is assigned by the President to the Office of the President.
+The Human Resources Coordinator in the president's office serves as the administrative contact for the human resources department so they can be contacted if the president is unavailable.